 Updated Oct.
 22, 2014 to include information on Security Key

-We have received a few questions with regards to “BadUSB” concept, presented at BlackHat 2014.
+We have received a few questions with regards to “BadUSB” concept and the YubiKey, presented at BlackHat 2014.
 This was picked up by wired.com, where the problem domain is somewhat expanded into a claim that the “Security of USB Is Fundamentally Broken”.

 However, although conceptually feasible, such attacks are not that easy to execute practically and to make them widespread.
 There are quite a few reasons for that.